Sakethsreeram7/Gesture-based-Control-Volume-Brightness/README.md

 - Flexibility and Customization: The project offers the flexibility to define and customize hand gestures for different actions or even extend it to support additional functionalities.

 Usage:
-1. Clone the repository
+1. Clone the repository.
-2. Install the required dependencies mentioned above.
+2. Install the required dependencies:

+     `pip install -r requirements.txt`

-3. Run the main script: python volBrtnessControl.py
+4. Run the main script: python volBrtnessControl.py
-4. Position your hand in front of the camera and perform the predefined gestures to control volume and brightness.
+5. Position your hand in front of the camera and perform the predefined gestures to control volume and brightness.
-5. Observe the real-time feedback and enjoy the hands-free control experience.
+6. Observe the real-time feedback and enjoy the hands-free control experience.